-MTD4VAT: What does HMRC say about recording your transactions?
+MTD4VAT: What does HMRC say about recording your transactions and digital links?

-HMRC’s Notice on Making Tax Digital 700/22, sets out the digital record-keeping requirements in section 4.3.
+HMRC’s VAT Notice on Making Tax Digital 700/22, sets out the digital record-keeping requirements in section 4.3.

 The HMRC recordkeeping requirements for Making Tax Digital for VAT (MTD4VAT) are as follows: